Azure/autorest.modelerfour/modelerfour/readme.md

   # remodeler to modelerfour.
   always-seal-x-ms-enum: false|true

+  # In the case where there is inheritance `Model > Parent > GrandParent` and Parent is empty,
+  # remove the Parent class and change the reference `Model > GrandParent`.
+  remove-unused-intermediate-parent-types: false|true

   # customization of the identifier normalization and naming provided by the prenamer.
   # pascal|pascalcase - MultiWordIdentifier
   # camel|camelcase - multiWordIdentifier